NidhishV/telecom-churn-analysis-sql-pbi-ml/README.md

 - **Visualization:** Develop interactive Power BI dashboards for historical churn insights and ML predictions.
 - **Business Insights:** Translate findings into recommendations to reduce churn and protect revenue.

-This project demonstrates the integration of **Data Analysis + Machine Learning + Business Analytics** to solve a real-world business challenge.

 ---